 On the rode I saw a Dragonborn!
 And a female one at that!
 She was terrifying to behold but I had to know if something so fearsome was actually as terrible as rumors make them out to be.

 She was quite a pleasure to talk to.
 But, she was even better to play with.
-We played dice for only a couple hours.
+We played dead eye dice for only a couple hours.
 She was nice enough to let me use my dice.
-She took losing well, until she had to part with her sword.
+She took losing well, until she had to part with her dagger.
 Some kind of family heirloom or something.
 But, a deal is a deal, even with a dirty dealer.
 And besides, she had plenty of other wares to protect herself.

 Spent the night at the Silvered Raven and this morning, breakfast was interesting to say the least.
 Rorik met me for breakfast to celebrate my birthday, as was the plan.
 And I had to tell him about a strange dream I had.
 He had the same one.
 But to make things stranger: I saw the Paladin from 13 years ago in the room…AND THE DRAGONBORN FROM YESTERDAY!
 They too had the same dream, or I should say vision at this point.
 Even some half-elf and Gnome that were there claimed to have the same vision.
 This is frightening to say the least.